gabriele-h/almapipo/README.md

 ## Actions on whole CSV lists

-Adds CSV Lines to `source_csv` and `job_status_per_id` (see below) and issues an Alma BIB API GET request per alma-id.
+There are four functions for create, delete, get, and update to operate on whole CSV lists.
+These will add CSV Lines to `source_csv` and `job_status_per_id` (see below) and issue an Alma API request per alma-id.
 If successful, job_status in `job_status_per_id` will be set from "new" to "done", otherwise "error".
-For all calls other than GET a second request per alma-id is done for the action specified.
+For all calls other than GET a second request per alma-id is done for the action specified, so there will be two lines in `job_status_per_id` for those function calls per alma_id.

 The successfully retrieved records will be saved to the table `fetched_records`, where the whole API response content is saved